AdamWaldie/WaldosMissionPack/README.md

 # Pack Features
 - Loadout saving and respawn system
 - Automatic ACRE2 Radio setup and respawn handling - based on mission makers specification in init.sqf
-- Custom loadout & logistics system which scrapes the kits of all playable characters on a particular side to fulfil base logistical needs - such as starter crates and supply crates.
-(Dependant on the loadouts being edited ACE or Vanilla arsenal in the editor, and the disabling of scenario binarization)
+- Custom loadout & logistics system which scrapes the kits of all playable characters to fulfil base logistical needs - such as starter crates and supply crates.
+(Disable scenario Binarization, and edit loadouts via ACE Arsenal to ensure 100% satisfaction)
 - Vehicle Ambush/Camo scripts.
 - Vehicle unflipping actions
 - Simple AI convoy script expanded and enhanced from Tovas original.